n6ai-archive/n6py/docs/guide/index.md

 To get started you have to install `n6py` with your preferred package manager.

 ::: warning
 Some cloud notebook environments like Kaggle don't run the latest Python version required for some libraries like NumPy and Pandas that are bundled with `n6py`.
 Those environments have their own versions pre-installed.
-You have to pass the `--ignore-requires-python --no-deps` flags to ignore the minimum required Python version and to prevent `n6py` from updating those libraries.
+You have to pass the `--no-deps --ignore-requires-python` flags to ignore the minimum required Python version and to prevent `n6py` from updating those libraries.
 :::

 ::: code-group